samirdev2019/toDo-co/CONTRIBUTING.md

 Then, if it appears that it is indeed a real bug, you may report it using Github by following these points are taken care of:

-*  Check if the bug is not already reported!
+*   Check if the bug is not already reported.
-*  The title sums up the issue with clarity
+*   The title sums up the issue with clarity.
 *   A description of the workflow needed to reproduce the bug.
 Please try to make sentences, dumping an error message by itself is frowned upon.
-*  If your issue is an error page,
- **Do not** make a screenshot of the stack trace, as screenshots are not indexed by search engines and will make it difficult for other people to find your bug report.
+*   If your issue is an error page,**Do not** make a screenshot of the stack trace, as screenshots are not indexed by search engines and will make it difficult for other people to find your bug report.
 *   Screenshots should be considered additional data, and therefore, you should always provide a textual description of the bug.
-It is strongly recommended to provide them when reporting UI*related bugs.
+It is strongly recommended to provide them when reporting UI related bugs.
-*  Don't hesitate to give as much information as you can (OS, PHP version, extensions...)
+*   Don't hesitate to give as much information as you can (OS, PHP version, extensions...).

 ## Pull Requests